This page includes affiliate links.

 Wireless microphones

-Radio microphones are quite expensive, and some can be tricky to use.
+Radio microphones can be expensive, and some are tricky to use.
 But they are a great way to get really good sound quality without a lot of cumbersome equipment, particularly if you’re filming on your own.

 Directional microphones